 The mathematical challenges to Charles Darwin’s The Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life are very thought-provoking.
 At the end of the ‘Mathematical Challenges to Darwin’ video below, the interviewer Peter Robinson asks his guests scientists David Berlinski, David Gelernter, and Stephen Meyer about the contributions of Karl Marx, Sigmund Freud, and Charles Darwin.
 The two Davids disparage Marx and applaud Freud – but Meyer nails the question by saying all three thinkers made important contributions to the issue of consciousness under discussion.
 He begins saying “It is good to group their ideas together.
 Darwinism has become the foundation of a ‘world view’ and we need to look at the questions these three addressed: Darwin tells us where we came from, Marx offers a utopian vision of the future, Freud tells us what to do about our guilt.
 Between the three of these great materialistic thinkers of the 19th – 20th Century they form the basis of a comprehensive world view.
 They answer all the questions that Judeo-Christian thought addresses.”
 What intrigued me is that “the complexity of the cell, the building block of life, is increasing as the Universe expands.
 Mathematical Challenges to Darwin’s Theory of Evolution Recorded on June 6, 2019 in Italy

 The Covid-19 pandemic crisis presented here is speaking to us – leave a reply below as to what you are earing.
-Then it is time a movie with Brad Pitt, Contagion Covid Pandemic.
+Anatomy of a Global Pandemic – Contagion.